Hong Kong regulatory compliance

 - counsels or procures another person to deal in such listed securities or derivatives, knowing or having reasonable cause to believe that the other person will deal in them.

-Insider dealing in relation to a listed corporation also occurs when a person who is contemplating or has contemplated making a take-over offer for the corporation and knows that the information that the offer is contemplated or is no longer contemplated is inside information:
+Insider dealing occurs when a person who is contemplating or has contemplated making a take-over offer for a listed corporation and knows that the information that the offer is contemplated, or is no longer contemplated, is inside information: